 3.9.
-In the case of investigations for evaluating the potential for earthquake generated tsunamis-(see NS G 3.6 [3]), the geological and seismological investigations should also include the study of seismic sources located at very great distances from the site.
+In the case of investigations for evaluating the potential for earthquake generated tsunamis, the geological and seismological investigations should also include the study of seismic sources located at very great distances from the site.
 Thus, it should be noted that the sources of earthquakes that can generate relevant seismic and tsunami hazards at the site might not be the same.
 For tsunamis related to earthquake induced submarine landslides, the models used for calculating the ground motion inducing the landslide should be consistent with those used for the seismic hazard evaluation for the nuclear installation for this specific hazard.